 Summary:

-The Linden Public School District in New Jersey consists of 11 schools, including 8 elementary schools, 2 middle schools, and 1 high school.
-The district faces significant academic challenges, with most schools performing well below state averages on standardized tests.
-However, a few standout schools, such as Number 9 Elementary School and Number 5 Elementary School, consistently outperform the district and state averages, demonstrating that improvement is possible.
+The Linden Public School District in New Jersey serves 11 schools, including 8 elementary schools, 2 middle schools, and 1 high school.
+The district faces significant challenges, with most schools performing well below the state average on standardized tests and high rates of chronic absenteeism across the board.

 Thank you for your feedback!